Phrasing/pkc-newsletter-bot/README.md

 3. Create a `.env` file with your API keys:
    ```
    HYPER_API_KEY=your_hyper_api_key

+   # CAPTCHA Providers (at least one required, all three can be used simultaneously)
+   CAPMONSTER_KEY=your_capmonster_api_key
    2CAP_KEY=your_2captcha_api_key
+   CAPSOLVER_KEY=your_capsolver_api_key
    ```

+   **Note:** The tool will automatically distribute CAPTCHA solving tasks evenly across all configured providers using round-robin distribution.
+This helps with:
+   - Load balancing across multiple accounts
+   - Cost optimization
+   - Failover redundancy

 4. Create a `proxies.txt` file with one proxy per line:
    ```